Bump-Out vs. Full Addition: Adding Space to an Arlington Home

 Both are common in Arlington, where homes in neighborhoods like Lyon Village, Ballston, and Nauck were built anywhere from the 1940s through the 1980s and often max out at 1,200 to 1,800 square feet.

-Expect to pay somewhere in the range of $20,000 to $60,000 for a bump-out, depending on size and complexity.
-The big cost drivers are the foundation approach (some small bump-outs use a cantilevered structure off the existing floor joists, others need footings poured into the ground), the finishes you choose, and what's involved in tying the new space into existing mechanicals.
+Size is the obvious one, but it isn't the biggest.
+The foundation approach matters more: some small bump-outs use a cantilevered structure off the existing floor joists, others need footings poured into the ground, and those are two very different jobs.
+After that it's the finishes you choose and what's involved in tying the new space into existing mechanicals.

 A kitchen bump-out that adds 6 feet to the back of the house and requires moving plumbing is going to run more than a simple living room extension that's just framing, drywall, and windows.
 Get specific about what the space needs to do before you price it out.